CigarsSmoker/Clone/Rules-syntax.md

 A directive starts with a directive keyword, immediately followed by the `:` which character is used to tell a parser that we are dealing with a directive keyword.

-There are currently two directives: `rule:` and `switch:`.
+There are currently two directives: `rule:` and `matrix:`.
 However, the `rule:` directive can be omitted, because it is implicit when there is no directive.
 Since most directives will be rules, it would be inconvenient to be forced to use `rule:` for each rule.

 In the documentation below the square brackets (`[]`) are used to denote optional fields.
 Curly brackets (`{}`) are used to denote what should appear at a specific position.